PrismarineJS/mineflayer/docs/api.md

 // player.skinData
 {
   url: 'http://textures.minecraft.net/texture/...',
-  model: 'slim' // or 'classic'
+  model: 'slim', // or 'classic'
-}
+  capeUrl: 'http://textures.minecraft.net/texture/...' // only if the player has a cape }
 ```